oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ["_26bc4LT-ac6q2KI6cBW5es", "family_name", "Möbius"]
 ```

-The resulting Disclosure would be: `WyJfMjZiYzRMVC1hYzZxMktJNmNCVzVlcyIsICJmYW1pbHlfbmFtZSIsICJNw7ZiaXVzIl0`
+The resulting Disclosure is: `WyJfMjZiYzRMVC1hYzZxMktJNmNCVzVlcyIsICJmYW1pbHlfbmFtZSIsICJNw7ZiaXVzIl0`

 Note that variations in whitespace, encoding of Unicode characters, ordering of object properties, etc., are allowed
-in the JSON representation and no canonicalization needs be performed before base64url-encoding.
+in the JSON representation and no canonicalization needs be performed before base64url-encoding because the digest is calculated over the base64url-encoded value itself.
 For example, the following strings are all valid and encode the
 same claim value "Möbius":